Manaslu Circuit Trekking Highlights

 Rooms are typically shared accommodations.
 For an additional cost, private room amenities are available at some locations.
 Most tea shops in the Manaslu region feature western-style restrooms with cold running water with mostly extra costs for hot showers.

-Best Season for Manaslu Circuit Trek
+Best Season for Manaslu Circuit Trekking

 The optimum seasons for Manaslu Circuit Trekking are in the spring (February through May) and fall (September through December).